TS-DEV-DEBUG-V2/vgba-emu/README.md

 ## About

-VGBA-EMU is a high-performance Nintendo Game Boy Advance emulator written entirely in C and compiled to WebAssembly via Emscripten.
-It runs GBA ROMs directly in the browser with accurate ARM7TDMI CPU emulation, PPU rendering, and audio output through the Web Audio API.
+VGBA-EMU is a high-performance Nintendo Game Boy Advance emulator written entirely in C and compiled to WebAssembly via Emscripten, and windows !

 ## Features